Razirp/ThreadPool/README_EN.md

 ### Open to the Community

-We warmly invite members of the open-source community to contribute in the following areas:
+Warmly invite members of the open-source community to contribute in the following areas:

 - **Feature Implementation**: Assist in completing planned features listed in the TODO section, such as implementing new scheduling strategies, supporting core and maximum thread counts, or customizing task rejection policies.